-No. Contrary to the way this Executive Order has been portrayed in the media, there is no mandate for vaccination.
-This Executive Order is a “test or vaccinate” order.
+No. There is no mandate for vaccination.
 The IDPH and the CDC have been clear that their goal is to encourage vaccination and to increase the percentage of the population who is vaccinated.
-This Executive Order is encouraging the same.

 Individuals who chose to remain unvaccinated will be required to provide a negative COVID test every week.
 More information about this test can be found below.
 IECC encourages everyone to learn more about the benefits of vaccination, consult their health care provider to address risks or concerns they may have, and then make an informed and individual decision about vaccination.

 To document your vaccination status, you will be asked to provide proof of complete vaccination.
-IECC is partnering with Cleared4Class who will provide vaccine validation for all IECC employees and students.
-IECC will begin the process of collecting vaccination records no later than 9/20.
-More information about HOW to share this information with us will be announced shortly.
-In the meantime, you can begin to prepare by gathering one of the following documents that will demonstrate your immunization:
+IECC has partnered with Cleared4Class who will provide vaccine validation for all IECC employees and students.
+One of the following documents will demonstrate your immunization: